opendr-eu/opendr/docs/reference/engine-target.md

 #### Category(data, num_classes=None)
 Construct a new [Category](#class_engine.target.Category).
 - *data* is a class integer or one-dimensional array / tensor of class probabilities.
-- *num_classes* is and integer with the number of classes.
+- *num_classes* is an integer indicating the number of classes.
   Must be specified only if `data` is an integer.
 Defaults to None.